-If a friend or family member has suffered abuse while living in a care home you’ll want to ensure they get justice and that it doesn’t happen again.
+If your friend or family member has suffered abuse while living in a care home you’ll want to ensure they get justice and that it doesn’t happen again.

 Suffering abuse from the people charged with your care and protection can be especially challenging.
 That’s where an experienced nursing home abuse lawyer can step in and help ensure you get the support you need to seek justice for your loved one.